danvuquoc/laravel-kraken/README.md

 ```

 ## Integration in Laravel
+### Publish Configuration File
+Running the following command will publish `config/kraken.php` to your config
+folder.
+In this file you will need to insert your api key and api secret.

+`$ php artisan vendor:publish
+—provider="Danvuquoc\Kraken\KrakenServiceProvider"`

 ### Providers
+_This is only applicable to versions prior to Laravel 5.5, [Automatic Package Discovery](https://laravel.com/docs/packages#package-discovery) is enabled for Laravel 5.5 and above._

 Register the service provider in `config/app.php` by inserting it into the
 providers array: